 If we just run memory_bear on this dataset in the same way that we did in the simple tutorial,

-$ memory_bear quadratic.csv 1m -dl1 -oquadratic-predictions.csv
+$ memory_bear quadratic.csv 10s -dl1 -oquadratic-predictions.csv

 So Bear models nonlinear data without us having to tell it what to do.
-The residuals are visually no worse or better than those of the linear model,
+In statistical terms, Bear is “nonparametric”: it makes no assumptions about the underlying joint distribution between the features and the label.

 Let’s now turn to another type of problem that linear regression is not suited to: classification.
 For concreteness, consider the following hypothetical scenario: Imagine that we have data for three different types of house in a city in western Germany.
 Let’s label these three classes of house by the integers 4, 7, and 11.
 Let’s further imagine that we have surveyed a number of such houses, asking each if anyone in the house owns a particular brand of perfume.
 We put the results into the table perfume.csv: